 Fusion reactor Tokamak.
 Shutterstock

-China’s Experimental Advanced Superconducting Tokamak (EAST) set a new world record last week when its “artificial sun” achieved a plasma temperature of 120 million degrees Celcius for 101 seconds, and 160 million degrees Celsius for 20 seconds.
+China’s Experimental Advanced Superconducting Tokamak (EAST) set a new world record last week when its “artificial sun” achieved a plasma temperature of 120 million degrees Celsius for 101 seconds, and 160 million degrees Celsius for 20 seconds.
 The team, made up of over 300 scientists, say this is an important step forward in the development of a viable nuclear fusion reactor.

 Nuclear fusion is the power source of stars, where atomic nuclei are merged and, in the process, release enormous amounts of energy.
 This requires extreme pressure and temperatures to achieve — for example, inside the sun, intense gravity pushes atoms together and temperatures of 10 million degrees Celsius result in the fusion of hydrogen atoms into helium.